Compact Cauchy horizons admit constant surface gravity: Carri ere's neighborhoods and generic dimension

 \section{Carri\`ere's neighborhoods and generic dimension}

 According to Proposition \ref{nncd} we can focus on compact connected {\em orientable} manifolds endowed with a Riemannian flow.
 Carri\`ere \cite{carriere84} for this type of structure proved that the closures of orbits of a Riemannian flow \(\phi\) on a compact connected orientable manifold are tori, and that restricted to each torus, the flow \(\phi\) is conjugate (without parameter) to a linear flow.
 He then established the structure of \(\phi\) in a neighborhood of the closure of an orbit \cite[Prop.\ 4]{carriere84}.
+Due to their useful structure, these neighborhoods are now called {\em Carri\`ere's neighborhoods} \cite{royo01,nozawa14}.

 Let \(D^p\) denote the unit Euclidean open ball centered at the origin in \(\mathbb{R}^p\).
 Let \(\phi\) be a Riemannian flow on a compact connected orientable manifold \(H^{n}\) and \(L\) the closure of an orbit of \(\phi\).
 The manifold \(L\) is diffeomorphic to \(T^{k+1}\), $k\ge 0$, and